-I’m excited to share my interview with Millennial on the Move Armando, who has aspirations of amazing travels in his future.
+I’m excited to share my interview with Young Traveler Armando, who has aspirations of amazing travels in his future.
 He shares how he is preparing, mentally and physically, for those adventures.

 1. Hey Armando!
 Great to meet you, and thanks for your interest in the series.
 To start, can you introduce yourself?

 Hi!
 My name is Armando, I’m 26, and I’m originally from the Philippines.
 But I now reside in Central New York!
 I’m currently—and hopefully forever—a Park Naturalist at a Nature Center for work.